jacksund/simmate/docs/getting_started/run_a_workflow/quick_start.md

             └── potUSPP_GGA
 ```

-7. With everything configured, there are now two ways you can submit your workflow using the command-line.
-This can be done in the CLI or in python.
-Here, let's use a settings file in yaml format:
+7. Once everything is configured, you can submit your workflow using the command-line.
+This can be done either in the CLI or in Python.
+Here, we'll use a settings file in YAML format:
 ``` yaml
 # In a file named "my_example.yaml".
 # Note, different workflows accept different settings here.